JuliaManifolds/ManoptExamples.jl/docs/src/examples/Elastic-Geodesic-under-forcefield.md

-# Geodesic under Force Field on the Sphere
+# Elastic Geodesic under Force Field on the Sphere
 Laura Weigl, Ronny Bergmann, and Anton Schiela 2025-11-25